Economy of the United States: Unemployment

 The youth unemployment rate was 18.5% in July 2009, the highest rate in that month since 1948.
 The unemployment rate of young African Americans was 28.2% in May 2013.

 The unemployment rate reached an all-time high of 14.7% in April 2020 before falling back to 11.1% in June 2020.
 Due to the effects of the COVID-19 pandemic, Q2 GDP in the US fell 32.9% in 2020.
 The unemployment rate continued its rapid decline falling to 3.9% in 2021.
 It reached 3.7% in May 2023.

 In 2025, the United States labor market experienced a notable shift characterized by stagnant hiring and increased layoffs.
 According to Reuters, between January and September 2025, U.S. companies announced approximately 950,000 job cuts, with the technology, retail, and government sectors accounting for the largest share.
 Analysts described this trend as a transition from a “no hire, no fire” environment to a “no hire, more fire” phase, reflecting rising corporate caution and slowing economic momentum.

+Economic data released in late 2025 indicated emerging signs of a slowdown in the U.S. economy.
+The unemployment rate rose to 4.6% in November, its highest level since 2021, while job creation slowed, with only 64,000 jobs added, down from previous months.

+Partial data also showed a decline in employment in October, with analysts noting weaker hiring momentum amid elevated inflation and higher borrowing costs.
+At the same time, retail sales remained flat at the start of the holiday season, raising concerns about consumer spending, which accounts for a large share of U.S. economic activity.

+The US economy began 2026 still in a "high vacancy" position on the Beveridge curve, which looks at the relationship between job openings and unemployment.
+By the end of January 2026, hiring and layoff rates continued to be low, allowing unemployment to stay range-bound.
+The low number of job openings, however, means that if layoffs were to increase then unemployment would comparatively increase as well.